atomicpickle/Roguelike/README.md

  BETA Versions updates and fixes:

+    BETA 1.0.6
+    - formatting changes on some strings
+    - added some new usable items (jewels) which can be dropped by all enemies
+    - jewels permanently increase stats when used
+    - fixed a bug where trying to cast spells from battle and not knowing any would crash the game

     BETA 1.0.5
     - lots of rebalancing (enemies, items, spells)
     - added a couple new weapons and armor